lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 This is the key insight in my opinion: structuring a monorepo _is_ both a technical _and_ an organisational challenge.
 To me, it's where the conversation between engineering leadership and engineering management should happen.

+You want a structure that works technically _and_ that has organisational meaning.